-No matter where you live, you’re living through a pandemic.
-As Covid-19 continues to spread, you’ve probably been spending a lot more time at home.
-This could be the perfect opportunity to deep clean your home, finish some projects from your to-do list, or really invest in your garden.
-This is also a great time to pull out your sewing machine and make yourself a face mask.
+Looking to create a homemade face mask?
+If you have been spending more time at home, this could be the perfect opportunity to deep clean your home, finish some projects from your to-do list, or really invest in your garden.
+This is also a great time to pull out your sewing machine and make yourself a DIY face mask.
 This way, when you do need to go out to buy groceries or get some fresh air, you can give yourself an extra layer of protection.

 These masks are non-medical.
 However, they can at least stop you from touching your face – spreading germs from your hands to your nose or mouth is one of the easiest ways you can potentially catch the virus.
 In fact, while recognizing that these are not surgical masks, the CDC recommends wearing cloth face coverings in public settings.